-For many years, the LUKA RIJEKA d.d. has been an important transit port for the hinterland countries, mainly the countries of Central, Central and Eastern Europe.
+For many years, the Port of Rijeka has been an important transit port for the countries of the hinterland, mainly the countries of Central, Central and Eastern Europe.
 In this large area, it strategically targets two groups of countries in the group of priority and secondary markets, and then third markets and the wider gravitational hinterland.
 It is part of the world network of maritime trade traffic and the point of change of transport modality from sea to land and vice versa.
 Complex supply chains that touch that point are very dynamic because they react to changes in the global economy, as well as the movement of the economies of individual regions.
 Therefore, strategic planning is important in order to assess potential risks and achieve the set plans.